-Primary hepatic lymphoma (PHL) is a rare form of non-Hodgkin lymphoma (NHL) which primarily involves the liver, as opposed to a predominant lymph nodal or splenic involvement in other subtypes of NHL.
-The liver is the major reticuloendothelial organ, and hepatic involvement secondary to systemic NHL is common, such that 40% of patients with NHL posses liver involvement.
+Primary hepatic lymphoma (PHL) is a rare form of non-Hodgkin lymphoma (NHL) that primarily involves the liver, as opposed to a predominant lymph nodal or splenic involvement in other subtypes of NHL.
+The liver is the major reticuloendothelial organ, and hepatic involvement secondary to systemic NHL is common, such that 40% of patients with NHL have liver involvement.
 The majority of the patients with PHL report vague symptoms such as nausea, vomiting, upper abdominal pain or discomfort, and approximately one-third report constitutional symptoms including fever, myalgias, and weight loss.
-However, due to the low incidence with characteristically vague symptoms at the outset, patients with PHL often undergo extensive investigations before reaching up to a definitive diagnosis.
-Diagnosis of PHL depends on a liver biopsy which should be compatible with the lymphoma and with the absence of extrahepatic lymphoproliferative involvement.
+However, due to the low incidence with characteristically vague symptoms at the outset, patients with PHL often undergo extensive investigations before reaching up a definitive diagnosis.
+Diagnosis of PHL depends on a liver biopsy that should be compatible with the lymphoma and the absence of extrahepatic lymphoproliferative involvement.

 Certain viruses such as hepatotropic and non-hepatotropic viruses share links with the causation of the PHL.
-Of note, the common hepatotropic viruses linked with the causation of PHL are HCV and HBV infection.
-Some uncommon non-hepatotrophic viruses such as HIV, HEV, and CMV also have reports in the literature.
-Certain autoimmune diseases, namely systemic lupus erythematosus (SLE) may also have links with PHL.
+Of note, the common hepatotropic viruses linked with the causation of PHL are hepatitis C virus (HCV) and hepatitis B virus (HBV) infections.
+Some uncommon non-hepatotrophic viruses such as HIV, HEV, and Cytomegalovirus (CMV) also have been reported in the literature.
+Certain autoimmune diseases, namely systemic lupus erythematosus (SLE), may also have links with PHL.

 Considering the rarity of primary hepatic lymphoma, its exact incidence remains undetermined.
-However, in literature, it is reported to be 0.4% of all cases of extranodal non-Hodgkin lymphoma and 0.016% of all cases of non-Hodgkin lymphoma.
+However, in the literature, it is reported to be 0.4% of all cases of extranodal non-Hodgkin lymphoma and 0.016% of all cases of non-Hodgkin lymphoma.
 The mean age of occurrence of PHL is 50 years; males are more prone to develop PHL in comparison to females (1.7 to 1.0).

-Despite all non-invasive methods to detect liver lymphoma, the histopathological examination is required to confirm the diagnosis.
-Histopathologically, primary hepatic lymphoma can be of various types including non-Hodgkin lymphoma, diffuse large B-cell lymphoma (DLBCL) or T cell lymphoma, and in some instances non-B non-T cell lymphoma.
+Despite all non-invasive methods to detect liver lymphoma, histopathological examination is required to confirm the diagnosis.
+Histopathologically, primary hepatic lymphoma can be of various types, including non-Hodgkin lymphoma, diffuse large B-cell lymphoma (DLBCL) or T cell lymphoma, and in some instances non-B non-T cell lymphoma.
 Diffuse large B-cell lymphoma is the most prevalent compared to other variants of non-Hodgkin lymphoma.

-In one case series over 41 patients, 34 (83%) of patients had B cell lymphoma, predominantly of diffuse large B-cell lymphoma (27/34) (79.41%).
+In one case series of over 41 patients, 34 (83%) of patients had B cell lymphoma, predominantly of diffuse large B-cell lymphoma (27/34) (79.41%).
 However, there were also rare reports of other cell types, such as T-cell lymphoma, precursor T-cell lymphoblastic lymphoma, and Burkitt lymphoma.
 In a case series of 10 patients, eight patients had diffuse large B cell lymphoma, one had Burkitt lymphoma, and one had T cell type lymphoma.
 In yet another case series, MALToma has been reported to be the second most common variant of lymphoma after diffuse large B-cell lymphoma, affecting 8/20 (40%) of patients with primary hepatic lymphoma.

 Histopathologic features of the commonly reported diffuse large B-cell lymphoma are the abundant mitotically active large and atypical cells in the wall of the mass with pale to clear cytoplasm and vague cell membranes associated with granular, eosinophilic necrotic debris.
 The nuclei are large with condensed or open chromatin with prominent nucleoli.
-On Immunohistochemical analysis, positive pan B markers such as CD 20, negative epithelial tumor markers namely the cytokeratin AE1/AE3, positive pan T cell markers CD3 and Tdt, and the absence of Hep Par 1 coincides with the diagnosis of diffuse large B-cell lymphoma.
+On Immunohistochemical analysis, positive pan B markers such as CD 20, negative epithelial tumor markers, namely the cytokeratin AE1/AE3, positive pan T cell markers CD3 and Tdt, and the absence of Hep Par 1 coincides with the diagnosis of diffuse large B-cell lymphoma.

 The majority of patients with primary hepatic lymphoma present with vague symptoms such as nausea, vomiting, upper abdominal discomfort, and jaundice.
-Hepatomegaly may also be present and can range from moderate to severe resulting in patient abdominal discomfort.
-Similar to non-Hodgkin lymphoma, with few exceptions; notably the Burkitt lymphoma, the disease course is indolent among the majority of the patients with primary hepatic lymphoma.
+Hepatomegaly may also be present and can range from moderate to severe, resulting in patient abdominal discomfort.
+Like non-Hodgkin lymphoma, with few exceptions, notably the Burkitt lymphoma, the disease course is indolent among most patients with primary hepatic lymphoma.
 Many patients fail to realize that a subtle right-sided pain or lump is significant until the tumor size is sufficiently enlarged to disturb the liver capsule.
 Some rare presentations of primary hepatic lymphoma include acute liver failure and chronic hepatitis.
 Congestive splenomegaly can also occur in primary hepatic lymphoma due to hepatic dysfunction and portal hypertension.

-Following a history and comprehensive physical examination to rule out features of systemic lymphoma including generalized superficial lymphadenopathy, evaluation is mostly dependent on excluding the common causes of space-occupying liver lesions; notably hepatocellular carcinoma, metastatic liver disease, hepatic adenoma, hemangioma, and hydatid cyst.
-A thorough workup is helpful including HBsAg, HCV antibodies, EBV IgM or PCR, and HIV serology.
+Following a history and comprehensive physical examination to rule out features of systemic lymphoma, including generalized superficial lymphadenopathy, evaluation is mostly dependent on excluding the common causes of space-occupying liver lesions, notably hepatocellular carcinoma, metastatic liver disease, hepatic adenoma, hemangioma, and hydatid cyst.
+A thorough workup is helpful, including HBsAg, HCV antibodies, EBV IgM or PCR, and HIV serology.
 A range of other biochemical and tumor markers such as serum LDH, B-2 microglobulin, alpha-fetoprotein (AFP), serum carcinoembryonic antigen (CEA), CA 19-9, and CA-125 are required to prognosticate the tumor and to differentiate between the primary vs. metastatic liver disease.

 Imaging studies, such as triphasic CT scan of the liver, are helpful to define characteristics of the liver lesion and can also help to determine the underlying co-existent liver cirrhosis and associated organ involvement.
-In contrast to hepatocellular carcinoma which shows arterial as well as portovenous and delayed phase enhancement, the lesion of lymphoma may only show arterial phase enhancement.
+In contrast to hepatocellular carcinoma, which shows arterial as well as portovenous and delayed phase enhancement, the lesion of lymphoma may only show arterial phase enhancement.
 The lesions are mostly hypodense with heterogeneous patterns, which is suggestive of tumor-related infarction and necrosis within the lesion.

 Radiologically, primary hepatic lymphoma can present in three forms:

-Since the primary hepatic lymphoma is rare, the majority of evidence regarding treatment and tumor response comes from case series.
+Since primary hepatic lymphoma is rare, the majority of evidence regarding treatment and tumor response comes from case series.
 Furthermore, the response to different strategies, i.e., surgery vs. chemotherapy, is again drawn from discrete case series.

-In contrast to the above study, Page et al. determined that the combination chemotherapy helped achieve complete remission among 83.3% of patients and 5 years cause-specific and failure-free survival rates were 87.1% and 70.1% respectively.
+In contrast to the above study, Page et al. determined that the combination chemotherapy helped achieve complete remission among 83.3% of patients and 5 years cause-specific and failure-free survival rates were 87.1% and 70.1%, respectively.
 In addition to the above study, Peng Y et al. found 70% of their patients did respond to the combination chemotherapy.